8go/matrix-commander/README.md

                         Create this room or these rooms.
 One or multiple room aliases can be specified.
 The room (or multiple ones) provided in the arguments will be created.
-The user must be permitted to create rooms.
+The user must be permitted to create rooms.Combine --room- create with --name and --topic to add names and topics to the room(s) to be created.
+  --room-join ROOM_JOIN [ROOM_JOIN ...]
+                        Join this room or these rooms.
+One or multiple room aliases can be specified.
+The room (or multiple ones) provided in the arguments will be joined.
+The user must have permissions to join these rooms.
+  --room-leave ROOM_LEAVE [ROOM_LEAVE ...]
+                        Leave this room or these rooms.
+One or multiple room aliases can be specified.
+The room (or multiple ones) provided in the arguments will be left.
+  --room-forget ROOM_FORGET [ROOM_FORGET ...]
+                        After leaving a room you should (most likely) forget the room.
+Forgetting a room removes the users' room history.
+One or multiple room aliases can be specified.
+The room (or multiple ones) provided in the arguments will be forgotten.
+If all users forget a room, the room can eventually be deleted on the server.
   --room-invite ROOM_INVITE [ROOM_INVITE ...]
+                        Invite one ore more users to join one or more rooms.
+                        Specify the user(s) as arguments to --user.
+Specify the rooms as arguments to this option, i.e. as arguments to --room-invite.
+The user must have permissions to invite users.
+  --room-ban ROOM_BAN [ROOM_BAN ...]
-                        Invite one ore more users to the rooms given via --room.
-The user must be permitted to invite users.
+                        Ban one ore more users from one or more rooms.
+Specify the user(s) as arguments to --user.
+Specify the rooms as arguments to this option, i.e. as arguments to --room-ban.
+The user must have permissions to ban users.
+  --room-unban ROOM_UNBAN [ROOM_UNBAN ...]
+                        Unban one ore more users from one or more rooms.
+                        Specify the user(s) as arguments to --user.
+Specify the rooms as arguments to this option, i.e. as arguments to --room-unban.
+The user must have permissions to unban users.
+  --room-kick ROOM_KICK [ROOM_KICK ...]
+                        Kick one ore more users from one or more rooms.
+                        Specify the user(s) as arguments to --user.
+Specify the rooms as arguments to this option, i.e. as arguments to --room-kick.
+The user must have permissions to kick users.
+  --user USER [USER ...]
+                        Specify one or multiple users.
+This option is only meaningful in combination with options like --room- invite, --room-ban, --room-unban, --room-kick.
+This
+                        option --user specifies the users to be used with these other room commands (like invite, ban, etc.)
+  --name NAME [NAME ...]
+                        Specify one or multiple names.
+This option is only meaningful in combination with option --room-create.
+                        This option --name specifies the names to be used with the command --room-create.
+  --topic TOPIC [TOPIC ...]
+                        Specify one or multiple topics.
+This option is only meaningful in combination with option --room-create.
+                        This option --topic specifies the topics to be used with the command --room-create.
   -m MESSAGE [MESSAGE ...], --message MESSAGE [MESSAGE ...]
                         Send this message.
 If not specified, and no input piped in from stdin, then message will be read from stdin, i.e. keyboard.
 This option can be used multiple time to send multiple messages.
 If there is data is piped into this program, then first data from the pipe is published, then messages from this option are published.
   -i IMAGE [IMAGE ...], --image IMAGE [IMAGE ...]
                         Send this image.
 This option can be used multiple time to send multiple images.
 First images are send, then text messages are send.
   -a AUDIO [AUDIO ...], --audio AUDIO [AUDIO ...]
                         Send this audio file.
 This option can be used multiple time to send multiple audio files.
 First audios are send, then text messages are send.
   -f FILE [FILE ...], --file FILE [FILE ...]
                         Send this file (e.g. PDF, DOC, MP4).
 This option can be used multiple time to send multiple files.
 First